Windows 3.0

-Windows 3.0 is the third major release of Microsoft Windows, launched in 1990.
-It features a new graphical user interface (GUI) where applications are represented as clickable icons, as opposed to the list of file names seen in its predecessors.
-Later updates would expand the software's capabilities, one of which added multimedia support for sound recording and playback, as well as support for CD-ROMs.
+Windows 3.0 is the third major release of Microsoft Windows, a family of graphical user shells and operating systems, launched on May 22, 1990.
+It introduces a new graphical user interface (GUI) that represents applications as clickable icons, instead of the list of file names in its predecessors.
+3.00a with Multimedia Extensions added capabilities, such as multimedia support for sound recording and playback, and support for CD-ROMs.
+This is all unified in Windows 3.1.

-Windows 3.0 is the first version of Windows to perform well both critically and commercially.
-Critics and users considered its GUI to be a challenger to those of Apple Macintosh and Unix.
-Other praised features were the improved multitasking, customizability, and especially the utilitarian management of computer memory that troubled the users of Windows 3.0's predecessors.
-Microsoft was criticized by third-party developers for the bundling of its separate software with the operating environment, which they viewed as an anticompetitive practice.
-Windows 3.0 sold 10 million copies before it was succeeded by Windows 3.1 in 1992.
+Windows 3.0 was the first version of Windows to perform well both critically and commercially, and was considered a major improvement over its previous Windows 2.0 offering.
+Its GUI was considered a challenger to those used and popularized by the Macintosh.
+Other praised features are the improved multitasking, customizability, and especially the utilitarian memory management that troubled the users of Windows 3.0's predecessors.

-On December 31, 2001, Microsoft declared Windows 3.0 obsolete and stopped providing support and updates for the system.
+The software was a major success, achieving 10 million sales.
+However, Microsoft was criticized by third-party developers for bundling its separate software with the operating environment, which they viewed as an anticompetitive practice.
+Support for Windows 3.0 ended on December 31, 2001.